Overview

 Completion of Degree

-All students must complete the entirety of the degree program in which they are enrolled to graduate from that major.
+All students must complete the entirety of the degree program in which they are enrolled to graduate from that major, as aligned with the catalog year of the program.
 Students who cannot or do not want to complete all degree requirements must change their major (program); students should consult with an academic advisor to discuss this decision and options.

 Co-requisites and Prerequisites